 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Never mix Pulmozyme (dornase alfa) with other medications or liquids in the nebulizer.
-This is because they might react with each other and cause both to not work as well.
+No. Don't mix Pulmozyme (dornase alfa) with albuterol or any other medications in your nebulizer machine.
+The medications might react with each other and not work as well.
+Ask your provider or pharmacist for the proper way to take each medication.

 The typical dose is one 2.5 mg ampule (vial) inhaled once daily using a nebulizer device.
 Your healthcare provider might raise your dose to 2.5 mg twice a day depending on your response to the medication.